lzfelix/keras_attention/README.md

 [neat-vision](https://github.com/cbaziotis/neat-vision)); **(Updated!)**
 - Example showing differences between vanilla, attention model and attention with masking;
 - Example on the sum toy task showing how attention weights can be distributed across timesteps in a sample; **(New!)**
-- Example on sentiment analysis of movie reviews; **(New!)**
+- Example on sentiment analysis of movie reviews (but GitHub does not render notebook markup, you may want to download the notebook to see word highlights, as in the example below); **(New!)**
 - Allows customizing the attention activation function, since removing it might be beneficial for some tasks, as shown in ["A Thorough Examination of the CNN/Daily Mail Reading Comprehension Task"](https://arxiv.org/abs/1606.02858) by Chen et al. **(New!)**

-![Attention example on a movie review](https://github.com/lzfelix/keras_attention/blob/master/movie_attention.png) Example of attention on words for sentiment classification in a movie review in the Keras IMDb dataset.
-Darker colors mean larger weights and, consequently, more importance is given to that term.
+![Attention example on a movie review](https://github.com/lzfelix/keras_attention/blob/master/movie_attention.png)

+Example of attention on words for sentiment classification in a movie review in the Keras IMDb dataset.
+Darker colors mean larger weights and, consequently, more importance is given to those term.

 ![Attention example](https://github.com/lzfelix/keras_attention/blob/master/attention_example.png)
 Example of attention weights across timesteps during the classification of a sequential sample.